The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Cons:

-• Nearly opaque soft flask hides water amount
+- Nearly opaque soft flask obscures water amount

-With a similar design and operation to our other top soft-flask filter choices, the LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter receives the runner-up award only because it’s slightly heavier and bulkier at 102 grams.
+With a similar design and operation to our other top soft-flask filter choices, the LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter falls only slightly behind for many users, as it’s slightly heavier and bulkier at 102 grams.
 The filter and lid together are 5.1 inches in length, so it will still fit easily into a hydration vest, but it’s not the most compact option available.
 That said, the filter can be unscrewed and removed from the lid, making the whole system more packable if you’re tight on space.

 Because the 650-milliliter soft flask is dark, it’s tricky to see how much water you have unless you hold it up to the light.
-If you’re drinking straight from the bottle while it’s tucked into your hydration vest pocket, it may not be apparent when running low on water.
-However, because of the bottle’s size and shape, and the fact that it doesn’t fit into most hydration vest pockets super well, trail runners will be likelier to use this filter and bottle to refill other water bottles.
+If you tuck your bottle into a hydration vest pocket, it may not be apparent when you’re running low on water.
+However, because of the bottle’s size and shape and the fact that it doesn’t fit into most hydration vest pockets super well, trail runners will be more likely to use this filter and bottle to refill other water bottles or while drinking at a water source.
 In this case, its high flow rate and ease of use make it a great choice.

 Read more in our in-depth LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter review.